Review #7 Highland Park 12 78/100

 In the glass the liquid is dark amber in colour, full bodied with medium to slow legs and looks as though it has been chill filtered.

-On the nose you’re immediately hit with the richness of the oak, followed by light wisps of peat smoke infused with the delicate perfume of heather and vanilla.
-Oddly enough, I get a very slight but distinct aroma of frankincense, although I have never seen anyone else mention this, so I am probably just having sensory malfunction.
+On the nose you’re immediately hit with the richness of the oak, followed by light wisps of peat smoke infused with the delicate perfume of heather, vanilla and frankincense.

 On the palate there is an initial honey like sweetness laced with chewy prunes, dates and raisins, followed by delicate citrus and grassy notes finishing a tad dry and salty with a long, slightly smokey linger.